crs2007/VerDeploy/readme.md

 ### Batch Separator-
 Hard Coded –“GO”
-Etch script is disassemble to several parts depends on the “batch separator” count.
+Each script is disassembled to several parts depends on the “batch separator” count.
-Etch batch will run separately.
+Each batch will run separately.
-TODO – In the future the “Batch Separator” will be configure by the user.
+TODO – In the future, the “Batch Separator” will be configured by the user.

 ### CLR Integration –
 This solution is working with 2 assemblies.
-1. CLR_Util – Assembly that Contains usp_clr_ExecuteByDotNet - clr Stored Procedure that run script and catch if there is any errors to a table.
+1. CLR_Util – Assembly that Contains usp_clr_ExecuteByDotNet - CLR Stored Procedure that runs script and catches if there are any errors in a table.
 The main use is to run scripts that get error [111](https://technet.microsoft.com/en-us/library/cc645611(v=sql.105).aspx).
 That’s in the case of create\alter a new View\SP\UFN\etc...
-2. RegexFunction - Assembly that Contains RegExSplit - clr Table valued function that can separate text into several rows by [regular excretion](https://en.wikipedia.org/wiki/Regular_expression) syntax.
+2. RegexFunction - Assembly that Contains RegExSplit - CLR table-valued function that can separate text into several rows by [regular excretion](https://en.wikipedia.org/wiki/Regular_expression) syntax.
 This assembly has been created by Phil Factor ([t] (https://twitter.com/Phil_Factor)| [b] (https://www.simple-talk.com/author/phil-factor)).
 [More info](https://www.simple-talk.com/sql/t-sql-programming/clr-assembly-regex-functions-for-sql-server-by-example)